 For sites that require a DP, NRC publishes notices in the Federal Register.
 Once NRC staff find the DP acceptable for review, NRC issues a Federal Register notice to announce (1) staff consideration of a license amendment, (2) receipt of the DP, (3) opportunity for a hearing, (4) public comment solicitations, and (5) any public meetings.
 Following this, there may be a public meeting to discuss the proposed actions with interested and affected parties.
-Following approval of the DP, NRC issues a second Federal Register notice announcing approval of the DP and the environmental review's finding of no significant impact (FONSI).
-Appendix H contains examples of these Federal Register notices.
-NUREG-1748 contains detailed guidance concerning Federal Register notices for EAs and EISs.
+Following approval of the DP, NRC issues one or more Federal Register notices to announce (1) the approval of the DP by license amendment and (2) the results of staff's environmental review.
 If a site is on the SDMP list, NRC also issues a Federal Register notice announcing removal of the site from the SDMP list at the completion of remediation.